-- (a) Guidelines - (1) The Continuing Education Unit (CEU) shall be the basis for accreditation of offerings within the state.
-One-tenth (0.1) CEU is defined as one (1) contact hour. - (2) The Board of Pharmacy will accredit intrastate and interstate continuing education offerings that have been reviewed by an appropriate national agency. - (3) Continuing education programs shall be accredited for the total length of the program. - (4) Credit shall not be allowed for: - (A) "Banquet" meetings with no educational program. - (B) Unstructured demonstrations. - (C) Unstructured question and answer sessions. - (5) Credit (hour for hour) shall be allowed for: - (A) Speakers. - (B) Panels. - (C) Structured discussions, workshops, and demonstrations. - (D) Structured questions and answers sessions. - (6) Keynote speakers and topics will be accredited on an individual basis. - (7) The Committee reserves the right for members or designees to review programs in operation. - (b) Accreditation Mechanism - (1) Members of the Committee shall be responsible for reviewing and recommending changes in the criteria for the accreditation of continuing education offerings. - (2) In the temporary absence of a designated Committee member, a designated representative may review and offer recommendations for establishing and reviewing the criteria for the accreditation of continuing education offerings. - (3) The Executive Director of the Board of Pharmacy shall review all programs within seven (7) days of receipt of request for accreditation. - (4) All requests for accreditation must be received, in writing, in the Board of Pharmacy office at least seven (7) days before the offering is to occur. - (c) Requirements for Accreditation - (1) The organization shall have completed the appropriate program requirements specified in section (d). - (2) The organization shall have the proper personnel to plan and produce educational programs.
+- (a) Guidelines. - (1)(A) The continuing education unit (CEU) shall be the basis for accreditation of offerings within the state. - (B) One-tenth (0.1) CEU is defined as one (1) contact hour. - (2) The Arkansas State Board of Pharmacy will accredit intrastate and interstate continuing education offerings that have been reviewed by an appropriate national agency. - (3) Continuing education programs shall be accredited for the total length of the program. - (4) Credit shall not be allowed for: - (A) "Banquet" meetings with no educational program; - (B) Unstructured demonstrations; and - (C) Unstructured question-and-answer sessions. - (5) Credit, hour-for-hour, shall be allowed for: - (A) Speakers; - (B) Panels; - (C) Structured: - (i) Discussions; - (ii) Workshops; and - (iii) Demonstrations; and - (D) Structured question-and-answer sessions. - (6) Keynote speakers and topics will be accredited on an individual basis. - (7) The Arkansas Tripartite Committee on Continuing Pharmacy Education reserves the right for members or designees to review programs in operation.

+(b) Accreditation mechanism.

+(1) Members of the Arkansas Tripartite Committee on Continuing Pharmacy Education shall be responsible for reviewing and recommending changes in the criteria for the accreditation of continuing education offerings.

+- (2) In the temporary absence of a designated Arkansas Tripartite Committee on Continuing Pharmacy Education member, a designated representative may review and offer recommendations for establishing and reviewing the criteria for the accreditation of continuing education offerings. - (3) The Executive Director of the Arkansas State Board of Pharmacy shall review all programs within seven (7) days of receipt of request for accreditation. - (4) All requests for accreditation must be received, in writing, in the board office at least seven (7) days before the offering is to occur.

+(c) Requirements for accreditation.